Dimension-independent convergence rates of randomized nets using median-of-means: Background and notation

-The central challenge is to select $K$ such that this sum converges at the desired rate.
-Our analysis addresses this by constructing $K$ adaptively based on the decay rate of the Walsh coefficients $\hat{f}(\bsk)$, which encodes the integrand’s smoothness and effective dimensionality.
+The main challenge is therefore to select a set $K$ so that $\varepsilon_K$ converges at the desired rate.
+We address this by constructing $K$ adaptively based on the decay rate of the Walsh coefficients $\hat{f}(\bsk)$, which encodes the integrand’s smoothness and effective dimensionality.
+Notably, the median estimator $\hat{\mu}^{(r)}_{\infty}$ does not require explicit knowledge of $K$, making it applicable without prior information.